Students in Rome

 How long can I study abroad?

-Students may go for a semester or a month-long summer program called the Rome Maymester.
+You may go for an entire semester or a month-long summer program called the Rome Maymester.

 Who gets to go?

-Students are eligible to study in Italy after a semester at Mary and must be in attendance at least one semester immediately prior to participating.
+Students are eligible to study in Italy after a semester at Mary.
+You must be in attendance for at least one semester immediately prior to participating.

 Participation is a privilege, and approval by the University of Mary is required.
 Only students in good academic and behavioral standing are eligible to apply.

 Students should have a lively interest in the liberal arts and the intellectual tradition of Western civilization.
-Preference is given to sophomores and students who have a declared major or minor in the Catholic studies program.
-Space is limited and 35 students are accepted each semester.
+Space is limited, and 35 students are accepted each semester.

 What is the cost?

-During the fall and spring semesters, the cost of room, board, and tuition is the same as our Bismarck campus.
+Fall and Spring Semesters - The cost of room, board, and tuition is the same as our Bismarck campus.
 All scholarships and financial aid apply to the cost of these programs.
 Students are responsible for round-trip airfare, a program fee for academic excursions, and spending money for personal travel and meals on the weekends.

 What happens when I'm there?

-The program features specialized courses from the core curriculum.
-They'll cover topics such as history, theology, art history, Italian, and philosophy.
-Classroom days are coupled with excursions into the center of Rome where students will have special access to the hidden excavations under St. Peter's Basilica, the treasures of the Vatican Museum, and even an audience with Pope Francis.
-But beyond the city of Rome, students will also venture out into the Italian countryside where they will encounter those places shaped more directly by the life of Saint Benedict himself.
-Truly, students who study have a first-hand encounter with everything that makes the University of Mary "joyfully Christian, faithfully Catholic, and gratefully Benedictine."
+The Rome Program features specialized courses from the core curriculum.
+Classes cover topics in history, theology, art history, Italian, and philosophy.
+Classroom days are coupled with excursions into the centro storico, the historical center of Rome, where students will have access to the hidden excavations under St. Peter's Basilica, the treasures of the Vatican Museum, and even an audience with Pope Francis.
+Beyond the city of Rome, students will also venture out into the Italian countryside, where they will encounter places shaped more directly by the life of Saint Benedict himself.
+Truly, students have a first-hand encounter with everything that makes the University of Mary "joyfully Christian, faithfully Catholic, and gratefully Benedictine."

 Will I be free to travel?